 short biography

-In the hometown of Democritus, embezzlement of parental inheritance was considered a crime and punished by the court.
-The case of the philosopher was also considered at the court session.
-Legend has it that as a defense speech, Democritus read several excerpts from the “Great Peace Building”, his work, after which the fellow citizens issued a verdict of not guilty, thereby recognizing that he had found a worthy use for his father's money.
+In the hometown of Democritus, embezzlement of parental inheritance was considered a crime and was punishable by the court.
+The philosopher’s case was also considered at the court hearing.
+Legend has it that, as a defense speech, Democritus read several passages from “The Great World-Building,” his work, after which his fellow citizens returned a verdict of not guilty, thereby recognizing that he had found a worthy use for his father’s money.

-Indeed, Democritus possessed such an encyclopedic, extensive and versatile knowledge that he deserves the title of the predecessor of the famous Plato; from 343 BC e. - teacher of Alexander the Great; in 335/4 BC. e. founded Lyceum (ancient Greek Λύκειον Lyceum, or peripatetic school); naturalist of the classical period; the most influential of the philosophers of antiquity; founder of formal logic; created a conceptual apparatus that still permeates the philosophical lexicon and style of scientific thinking; was the first thinker to create a comprehensive system of philosophy that covered all areas of human development: sociology, philosophy, politics, logic, physics astronomy, ethics, mathematics, physics, medicine, technology, music theory, philology...
-As for philosophy, in this area his mentor was the atomist Leucippus, information about which is practically absent in our time.
-Nevertheless, the emergence of such a universal philosophical doctrine as atomism is usually associated precisely with the theories of Democritus.It was a synthesis of cosmology, physics, epistemology, ethics and psychology - areas of knowledge that were dealt with by the oldest philosophical Greek schools.
+Indeed, Democritus possessed such encyclopedic, extensive and versatile knowledge that he deserves the title of predecessor of the famous Plato; from 343 BC e. - teacher of Alexander the Great; in 335/4 BC. e. founded the Lyceum (Ancient Greek: Λύκειον Lyceum, or Peripatetic school); naturalist of the classical period; the most influential of the ancient philosophers; founder of formal logic; created a conceptual apparatus that still permeates the philosophical vocabulary and style of scientific thinking; was the first thinker to create a comprehensive system of philosophy that covered all spheres of human development: sociology, philosophy, politics, logic, physics" target="_blank" href="/kratkie-biografii/aristotel">Aristotle.
+In his contemporary era there were no sciences , which he did not study: astronomy, ethics, mathematics, physics, medicine, technology, music theory, philology.
+As for philosophy, his mentor in this area was the atomist Leucippus, information about whom is practically absent in our time.
+However, the emergence of such a universal philosophical doctrine as atomism is usually associated precisely with the theories of Democritus.
+It represented a synthesis of cosmology, physics, epistemology, ethics and psychology - areas of knowledge that dealt with the most ancient philosophical Greek schools.

 Biography from Wikipedia

-According to Lucian, Democritus lived for 104 years.
+According to Lucian, Democritus lived 104 years.

 Philosophy of Democritus